GoogleCloudPlatform/spanner-migration-tool/README.md

 capabilities of HarbourBridge.

-HarbourBridge is designed to simplify Spanner evaluation and migration, and in particular for migrating moderate-size PostgreSQL/MySQL/DynamoDB datasets to Spanner (up to about 100GB).
-Many features of PostgreSQL/MySQL, especially those that don't map directly to Spanner features, are ignored, e.g. stored functions and procedures, and sequences.
+HarbourBridge is designed to simplify Spanner evaluation and migration, and in particular for migrating moderate-size datasets to Spanner (up to about 100GB).
+Certain features of relational databases, especially those that don't map directly to Spanner features, are ignored, e.g. stored functions and procedures, and sequences.
 Types such as integers, floats, char/text, bools, timestamps, and (some) array types, map fairly directly to Spanner, but many